jaarmore/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 > Program that prints Holberton, followed by a new line.

 ## 1-alphabet.c
-> Function that print the alphabet,in lowercase, fallowed by a new line
+> Function that print the alphabet,in lowercase, followed by a new line

+## 2-print_alphabet_x10.c
+> Function that prints alphabet in lowercase 10 times, followed by a new line.